aromanino/codified_data/README.md

 `set(value, [ options ], callback )`

-Sets a `value` to store in cache and if no error return codified key of stored value, to get access to the value next.
+Sets a `value` to store in cache and if no error return codified key of this stored value.
 It is possible to define a custom  `ttl` (in seconds) for this key. callback  has two parameters `err, codifiedKey`.
-If error `err` contains error message otherwise `codifiedKey` contains the codified key of value stored.
+If error `err` contains error message otherwise `codifiedKey` contains the codified key associated to a new value stored.

 ```js
 obj = { my: "Special", variable: 42 };